osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 ensure correctness for the initial set of pools.

-Long term, we will implement a wrapper contract around concentrated liquidity that will handle the precision issues and scale the prices to be all in the desired precision of 6.
+Long term, we will implement a wrapper contract around concentrated liquidity that will handle the precision issues and scale the prices to all have a precision of at most 12.

 The contract will have to handle truncation and rounding to determine how to handle dust during this process.
 The truncated amount can be significant.